 On the JobConsider ways to incorporate skills and information learned overseas into home country job efforts.
 Value colleagues’ opinions and efforts, and try not to plunge in and make quick changes, compare the overseas office to the home office or continually talk about the wonderful overseas personnel.
 Offer to be a mentor to a colleague or family moving overseas.

 Planning the MoveExpatriates need to know when they are moving home so they can coordinate the purchase of a home, register children in school and possibly locate a position for a working spouse.
 The timing can depend on whether or not the employee’s overseas job is completed, and if not, when their successor will be available.

-Reentry to a home country after living in another requires forethought and planning, both personally and professionally.
-By taking a few precautions, families can realize a positive and productive transition into their former home.
+Re-entry to a home country after living in another requires forethought and planning, both personally and professionally.
+By taking a few precautions, families can experience a positive and productive transition into their former home.
 Everyone needs to remind themselves of what they have gained from the overseas experience and how they can put that knowledge and experience to use in the best possible way in the home country.